nicholaswmin/fsm/README.md

 ## Converting existing objects to FSMs

-The 2nd argument can optionally takes an existing `Object` which is transformed into an FSM.
+The 2nd argument optionally takes an existing `Object` which is transformed into an FSM.

 This is an intentional design decision allowing sublcasses to behave like FSM's without requiring them to inherit again; which is not possible anyway